opentelekomcloud-infra/zuul/doc/source/config/pipeline.rst

         The name of the pipeline
       item_url
-        The full URL to information about the item in the web UI change
+        The full URL to information about the item in the web UI
-        Deprecated: information about the change
-      changes
-        Deprecated: information about the change
-      status_url
-        Deprecated: the configured web ui status page root

-      .. warning:: The replacement fields ``change``, ``changes``, and ``status_url`` are deprecated.
-Use ``item_url``,
-                   which is automatically the best URL for information about the item instead.

    .. attr:: enqueue-message